Criminal Justice Course Description(s)

 This course requires 45 hours per credit in an approved setting of intensive experience-based learning.
 Course is designed to give students in-depth, work-setting knowledge of an aspect of the field of criminal justice.
 Students assume career-related duties as deemed appropriate by their site-supervisor and approved by their major advisor.
-Prerequisites: CRIM2960, Junior standing AND Instructor's Permission., Program admission required.
+May be repeated for a maximum of 15 credits.
+Prerequisites: CRIM2960, Junior standing and instructor's permission, Program admission.

 CRIM4970 Senior Research in Criminal Justice (1-4)

 The student will either develop and complete an empirical research project and a written report suitable for submission to a professional journal or assist a faculty member in independent professional research.
 May be repeated for a maximum of 6 credits.
-Prerequisites: CRIM3970, AND Instructor's Permission.
+Prerequisites: Instructor's permission.